MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-define-custom-attributes.md

 1. On the **Page layouts** page, select **Save**.

-### To configure multiple checkboxes (CheckboxMultiSelect)
+### To configure multiselect checkboxes (CheckboxMultiSelect)

 An attribute with a String data type can be configured as a CheckboxMultiSelect user input type, which is a series of one or more checkboxes that appear under the attribute label.
-The text for individual checkboxes can include hyperlinks to other content.
 The user can select one or more checkboxes.
+You can define the text for individual checkboxes and include hyperlinks to other content.

 1. On the **Page layouts** page, find the attribute with data type of **String** that you want to configure as a series of checkboxes.